Implement mobile and browser apps

 CORS and Browser Apps

 Cross-origin resource sharing (CORS) is a mechanism implemented in web browsers, which will either allow or deny requests coming from your web app to the commercetools servers.
 When your app sends an HTTP request to our domain, the browser will send an additional preflight request, to see which headers are accepted by our servers.
 Currently, the Composable Commerce API will respond with the following Access-Control-Allow-Headers value: Accept, Authorization, Content-Type, Origin, User-Agent, X-Correlation-ID.
-That effectively means you can use these 6 headers when sending requests from your browser apps directly to our servers.
+The Access-Control-Allow-Headers value means you can use these 6 headers when sending requests from your browser apps directly to our servers.

 Conclusion